google/a2a-python/README.md

 # A2A Python SDK

-A python library that helps run agentic applications as A2AServers.
+A Python library that helps run agentic applications as A2AServers.

 ## Installation